Aid up to the 1940s

 Growth of aid

 Aid increased under the 1972–75 Labour government.
-New Zealand supported economic development in Asian and Pacific countries, including through the Colombo Plan, which funded international students (mostly Asian) to study in New Zealand.
-The government set a goal to give 1% of gross national income in aid – but this target was never achieved.
+New Zealand supported economic development in Asian and Pacific countries, including through the Colombo Plan, which funded Asian students to study in New Zealand.
+The government set a goal to give 1% of gross national income in aid, but this target was never achieved.